debMan/cheatSheets/docker-cheatsheet.md

 # -e, --env: pass enviroment variable to the container,
 # --net host: skip virtual networks and use host IP, you can change host with
 # special network which is available with `docker network ls`
+# --network-alias, --net-alias: adds an alias to be resolved in same network.
+# mulitple containers can be assigned as same alias for load balancing purposes

-docker container exec -it ID     # run additional command in an existing cnt. docker container start -ai ID    # attach STDOUT/STDERR and forward signals docker container attach ID
+docker container exec -it ID CMD # run additional command in an existing cnt. docker container start -ai ID    # attach STDOUT/STDERR and forward signals docker container attach ID
 docker container logs ID         # logs of a container